NLPSurfers/content-filtering/README.md

 # content-filtering
-content-filtering framework on restaurant recommender system
+content-filtering framework on recommender system of restaurants